eum3l/hysteria-nix/OPTIONS.md

 ## services.hysteria.server.settings.acme.http.altPort
 Listening port for HTTP challenges.

-(**Note**: Changing to a port other than 80 requires port forwarding or HTTP reverse proxy, or the challenge will fail!)
+> **NOTE**: Changing to a port other than 80 requires port forwarding or HTTP reverse proxy, or the challenge will fail!

 ### Type
 ```
 null or signed integer